dana234/README.md/README_Version4.md

 - Metrics such as order lead time (ShipDate − OrderDate) are treated as derived values and calculated during analysis.
 - Location data uses PostalCode for simplicity; a surrogate LocationID could be introduced in future iterations to avoid overlaps across countries.

-The SQL constraint implementing the product-per-order business rule can be found in[Here](sql/constraints.sql).
+The SQL constraint implementing the product-per-order business rule can be found in [here](sql/constraints.sql).

 ## Executive Summary